-I would say the other piece of advice is that Cynthia and I waited too long to hire a project manager once we had the initial authorization from our boards to do the first feasibility study stage, which did not commit us to a decision, but prepared the way.
-And so we were burning ourselves out, and in kind of a state sometimes crises arise or misunderstandings, or a word in a communication becomes a civil war, and it's just you're doing too many things.
+I would say the other piece of advice is that Cynthia and I waited too long to hire a project manager.
+Once we had the initial authorization from our boards to do the first feasibility study stage, which did not commit us to a decision but prepared the way.
+And so, we were burning ourselves out and in kind of a state sometimes crises arise or misunderstandings or a word in communication becomes a civil war.
+And it's just you're doing too many things.
 Once we had a project manager in place, we were able to do a much better job of organizing, communicating, stratifying what needed to be done.

-I would say that the third was the fact that we might have benefitted if we had cast a wider net in terms of thinking about possible structural models beyond the merger.
-And we know that now, and I'm forever, when people call me, I'm always recommending read this, read this, talk to this person, because there are certainly far more options to look at that could provide a significant change for a college or a university, short of the intensity of the full asset merger.
+I would say that the third was the fact that we might have benefited if we had cast a wider net in terms of thinking about possible structural models beyond the merger.
+And we know that now, and I'm forever when people call me, I'm always recommending read this, read this, talk to this person because there are certainly far more options to look at that could provide a significant change for a college or university short of the intensity of the full asset merger.

-DOUG LEDERMAN: There are, pick a number, dozens, scores, maybe hundreds of institutions that seem to be at least somewhat at risk financially and that might benefit from this kind of exploration in the next few years.
+There are pick a number, dozens, scores, maybe 100s of institutions that seem to be at least somewhat at risk financially, and they might benefit from this kind of exploration in the next few years.
 What are some of the models those institutions might be looking at to ensure sustainability?

-SISTER MARGARET CARNEY: Coming from a Catholic sisterhood, I've had the opportunity to observe rather closely some of the benefits of what has happened as small, independent Catholic hospitals moved into larger systems and were able to benefit from having a large system level, the best of legal care, the best of ethical, moral expertise, the complexities of finance, of construction, of renovation, of meeting state and federal regs, all of that being supported by a very top reforming system's set of offices, seems to me to have enabled tons of really good places to keep their doors open in neighborhoods and in places where their services were critical.
-So I find it strange that nobody seems to be looking at that in the private sector, in the state sector is that de facto.
-But it's also a politically controlled entity.
-And I would love to see the privates and some of the faith-based start to look more broadly at what could happen if we had the nerve and the will to emulate what has happened in the healthcare field.
+Coming from a Catholic sisterhood, I've had the opportunity to observe rather closely some of the benefits of what has happened as small, independent Catholic hospitals moved into larger systems, and were able to benefit from having a large system level, the best of legal care, the best of ethical moral expertise, the complexities of finance, of construction, of renovation, of meeting state and federal regs, all of that being supported by a very top performing systems set of offices.
+Seems to me to have enabled tons of really good places to keep their doors open in neighborhoods and in places where their services were critical.
+So, I find it strange that nobody seems to be looking at that in the private sector.
+The state sector is that de facto, but it's also a politically controlled entity.
+And I would love to see the privates and some of the faith-based start to look more broadly at what could happen if we had the nerve and the will to emulate what has happened in the health care field.

-DOUG LEDERMAN: In the conversation with John MacIntosh and Art Dunning, they said that the two key conditions that needed to be in place for colleges and universities to choose to explore some time of transformative collaboration were putting student needs at the center of the equation and acknowledging that the status quo isn't working.
+In the conversation with John Mackintosh and Art Dunning, they said that the two key conditions that needed to be in place for colleges and universities to choose to explore some kind of transformative collaboration were putting student needs at the center of the equation and acknowledging that the status quo isn't working.
 How present do you think those two conditions are at most of the institutions that might be in need of this sort of analysis?